Justwouter/WebsiteWeek5/README.md

 # WebsiteWeek5
 Website opdracht week 5 WPFW
+this stuff doesn't work correctly in anything other than firefox